Skip to main content

 The gimmick that makes it work: you cannot simply buy chips with unlimited cash.
 Every bet comes from the shared pool.
 One player going too aggressive at floor 1 blackjack can kneecap the entire team before floor 2 even starts.
 The game is mechanically simple but coordination-heavy, which is why it has found an audience among groups who want something to play together that isn't a shooter.

-Released May 1, 2026 by TENSTACK, it has collected 8,000+ reviews at 89% Very Positive.
+Released May 1, 2026 by TENSTACK, it has collected more than 17,700 reviews at 89% Very Positive.
 This Gamble With Your Friends guide breaks down what actually matters across a full run.

 The 4 floors: what changes between them